bordjos/CinemaRepo/READ_ME.txt

 This is my Fullstack Cinema Web App that's being developed using Java Spring Boot and ReactJS.

-My main goal is to simulate a cinema Web App that supports both ADMIN and regular USER actions.
+My main goal is to simulate a Cinema Web App that supports both ADMIN and regular USER actions.
 - USER actions: making an account, logging in/out, changing the password, browsing available films, buying tickets etc.
 - ADMIN actions: adding new films, projections, deleting them, setting and changing the prices for tickets and so on.

 The last step is to make the Web App responsive.

 Classes used for modelling on the Back End: